iposton/angular-material-dynamic-list/readme.md

 ```

 * I made a controller for this modal and passed the selected data so it could be used in the modal and saved to the firebase.ref from the modal.
 Also notice I am passing in <code>$id</code> of the editedData object before saving.
-That $id is the funny id firebase assigns to each data object it will look somelike this <code>-KXx-NpXOL9pppppxxLxxx</code> This is so I update the existing data with that specific id in my firebase ref.
+That $id is the funny id firebase assigns to each data object it will look something like this <code>-KXx-NpXOL9pppppxxLxxx</code> This is so I update the existing data with that specific id in my firebase ref.

 * Delete data with this html and function.